This is Christmas.

 Impatient, eager and filled with expectation

-Memories too of my children when they were children
+Memories too of my children when they

 And my childhood too